roc-lang/roc/roc-for-elm-programmers.md

 By design, this syntax makes the unbound case look natural and the bound case look unnatural.

-That's because writing a function that takes "this record, plus other fields if you like" is a totally reasonable thing to do - as often as you like!
+That's because writing a function that accepts an open record with an unbound type variable (e.g. "this record, plus other fields if you like") is a totally reasonable thing to do - as often as you like!
 It has multiple upsides: it makes "named arguments" work with data model records more often, and makes it easier to change functions in backwards-compatible ways.
 It has no major downsides.

 The syntax encourages doing this.
 "Just add a star" like so: